samerfarida/secure-bash-macos-ebook/ebook/about.md

 This book teaches you how to write secure, efficient scripts, from basic shell syntax to advanced security automation, with real-world examples and macOS-specific tips throughout.

+## Preface

+Over the past decade, I’ve had the privilege of securing some of the largest macOS fleets in the enterprise world.
+As a security engineer, I started as the macOS SME on a global security engineering team, building practical tools and processes to keep endpoints secure and users productive.
+I wrote countless Bash scripts to automate tasks, enforce security controls, and collect the data we needed to stay ahead of threats.

+Through this work, I became a security architect, designing and delivering secure-by-default solutions at scale, but my Bash scripts were always there, saving time, reducing risk, and bridging the gap between complex security tools and the real world of end users.

+With over 11 years in IT and more than 7 years focused on cybersecurity, I bring deep experience securing cloud platforms, identity systems, and large-scale infrastructure.
+At PwC, I’ve led efforts to deploy and architect security controls across Azure, AWS, and macOS environments.
+I’ve implemented tools like DLP, EDR, DSPM, and PAM; enforced identity and access policies; and worked closely with engineering teams to secure both cloud and on-prem environments.
+I’ve also supported hardening of firewalls, hypervisors, and vendor-supplied systems during global rollouts.

+This book is my way of sharing what I’ve learned with administrators, security engineers, and power users like you.
+My hope is that you’ll use these lessons and examples not just to automate tasks, but to build a security mindset into every script you write.

+Let’s secure Bash together, one script at a time.

 ## About the Author

 Sammy Farida is a security architect and lifelong technologist with over a decade of experience in enterprise cybersecurity.
 He currently serves as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.